We're here to talk | 24-hours a day

-Our amiable and inspirational CEO, Monica, became involved in the charity sector by volunteering when she was a student.
+Our amiable and inspirational Chief Operating Officer, Monica, became involved in the charity sector by volunteering when she was a student.
 She has since volunteered as a Trustee of several charities such as Headway Trust and Crossroads Care.
 Spare time is a rare commodity since becoming a mum in 2012, but when Monica does find the time, she likes to squeeze in some reading (particularly crime fiction), cycling, weightlifting and adding to her growing porcelain and textile collection.
 "I love working for the charity sector because I firmly believe that when a person is facing challenges, they should be supported by society.
 Leukaemia CARE has been supporting anyone affected by a blood cancer diagnosis for well over 40 years now, and I feel privileged to be part of this vision."

 Campaigns and Advocacy Officer Nick, likes to keep busy and be among others, including his family and dog (even when he is moulting).
 When he’s trying to avoid going shopping and it’s not raining, Nick likes to spend time in the garden and walking up hills (unless it’s a Sunday, in which case, he’s probably sleeping in).
 For a treat, Nick is partial to a slice of cake, but will certainly turn his nose away from anything containing goat or marmite!